morganabbitt/NFL-Analytics/README.md

 **Using Exploratory Data Analysis and Machine Learning, this study predicts deicion making on 4th down and provides insight into what the outcomes could be if coaching tatics were adjusted.**

 My long term goals:
 I want to use the research and analyses I have done to revolutionalize sports using Big Data.
-As a woman and a data scientist, I love bringing my skills and my passions to this male dominanted industry.
+As a woman and a data scientist, I love bringing my skills and my passions to this industry.
 So much more needs to be done and we will never know the advances we can make unless we do work similar to this study.

 <a name="data"></a>
 ## 3. Data